lunarmodules/ldoc/docs/doc.md

     $ ldoc --filter pl.pretty.dump mylib.c

 to see a raw dump of the data.
+(Simply using `dump` here would be a shorthand for `pl.pretty.dump`.)

 LDoc takes this idea of data dumping one step further.
 If used with the `-m` flag it will look up an installed Lua module and parse it.
 If it has been marked up in LuaDoc-style then you will get a handy summary of the contents: